Little Richard: 2000–2020: Later years

 In 2000, Richard's life was dramatized for the biographical film Little Richard, which focused on his early years, including his heyday, his religious conversion and his return to secular music in the early 1960s.
 Richard was played by Leon Robinson, who earned an NAACP Image Award nomination for his performance.
 In 2002, Richard contributed to the Johnny Cash tribute album, Kindred Spirits: A Tribute to the Songs of Johnny Cash.
-In 2004–2005, he released two sets of unreleased and rare cuts, from the Okeh label 1966/67 and the Reprise label 1970/72.
+In 2004–2005, he released two sets of unreleased and rare cuts, from the Okeh label 1966/67 and the Reprise label in 1970/72.
 Included was the full Southern Child album, produced and composed mostly by Richard, scheduled for release in 1972, but shelved.
-In 2006, Little Richard was featured in a popular advertisement for the GEICO brand.
+In 2006, Little Richard was featured in a popular GEICO advertisement.

 A 2005 recording of his duet vocals with Jerry Lee Lewis on a cover of the Beatles' "I Saw Her Standing There" was included on Lewis's 2006 album, Last Man Standing.
 The same year, Richard was a guest judge on the TV series Celebrity Duets.
 Richard and Lewis performed alongside John Fogerty at the 2008 Grammy Awards in a tribute to the two artists considered to be cornerstones of rock and roll by the NARAS.
 That same year, Richard appeared on radio host Don Imus' benefit album for sick children, The Imus Ranch Record.
+In 2009, Richard was Inducted into The Louisiana Music Hall Of Fame in a concert in New Orleans.
 In June 2010, Richard recorded a gospel track for an upcoming tribute album to songwriting legend Dottie Rambo.
-In 2009, Richard was Inducted into The Louisiana Music Hall Of Fame in a concert in New Orleans, attended by Fats Domino.